 (Bloomberg) -- What is Hamas?
 One answer is clear: It’s the Islamist group that for 11 years has ruled the Gaza Strip, an impoverished sliver of Mediterranean coastline between Israel and Egypt that’s home to 1.9 million Palestinians.
 Beyond that, perceptions of the group differ.
 Some say it’s a terrorist group that poses a grave obstacle to peace between Israelis and Palestinians, a gang of thugs that seized the Gaza Strip at gunpoint.
 Others argue it’s a true representative of Palestinians that won credibility with its grassroots charitable work and the perception that it’s less corrupt than its rival, the Fatah party.
 Hamas is committed to Israel’s destruction, while Fatah, which for a decade has governed just in the West Bank, has been Israel’s partner in peace talks.

 Many Palestinians think the militancy of Hamas may one day compel Israel to allow their people full independence.
 Others worry that Israel will never permit a Palestinian state in the face of that belligerence and that the key to the future is negotiation.
-Some commentators argue that reconciliation between Fatah and Hamas facilitates peacemaking with Israel.
+Some commentators argue that reconciliation between Fatah and Hamas would facilitate peacemaking with Israel.
 It could give Abbas an answer to Israeli complaints that negotiations are pointless because he can’t ensure that a treaty will hold in Gaza.
 On the other hand, the government of Israeli Prime Minister Benjamin Netanyahu, which dismissed the changes to the Hamas charter as meaningless, says it won’t deal with any Palestinian government that includes the group.
 Efforts to make unity governments work have failed repeatedly.

 The Reference Shelf